AcuLix99/Laravel-Quick-Static/README.md

 $app = require_once __DIR__.'/../bootstrap/app.php';

 $app->handleRequest(Request::capture());

 ```
 #### Customizations
-Feel free to adjust the snippet the way you like it.
+Feel free to adjust the loader within your `index.php` the way you like it.
 Since it's PHP rewriting, you can do your very own, performant **PHP MAGIC**.
 Also you can ignore cached files if query parameters are present.
 ## Usage
 ### Using the middleware
 Just add the middleware to the corresponding routes like this: